 Preparing Workplaces for a COVID-19 Outbreak

-- reduce transmission among employees,
+- prevent and reduce transmission among employees,

 - maintain healthy business operations, and